MaximeLeBesnerais/Membrane/readme.md

 ## 📋 Roadmap

-Membrane is under active development.
-Upcoming features include:
+Membrane is under development.

-- Advanced debugging tools
-- Asset bundling improvements
+Planned features include:

+- Mac Os advanced support: I only did the basics since I don't have a Mac OS.
+Sorry :o
-- Mobile platform support
+- Mobile platform support: Very far, but I will graddle this build.
-- Additional performance optimizations

 ## 📄 License